fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In the Tafsir (interpretation) of the Ayah "Until the Gog and Magog  are let through (their barrier)'" (al-Anbiya 21:96), it is reported by Ka'b Al-Ahbar that Zul-Suwayqatayn will first emerge at the time of Jesus, son of Mary.
 Jesus will lead a army of seven and eight hundred Muslim soldiers and march to fight Zul-Suwayqatayn.
 While they are marching towards Zul-Suwayqatayn, Allah will send a breeze from the direction of Yemen, which will take the soul of every faithful believer.
 Only the worst of people will be left, and they will begin to copulate like animals.
 Ka'b said: "At that time, the Hour (of Resurrection) will be very close."

-AbduAllah ibn Amr said I heard the Prophet ﷺ   say: " Zul-Suwayqatayn from Al-Habasha ( Abyssinia or Ethiopia) will destroy the Ka'ba and steal its treasure and Kiswah (cover).
+AbduAllah ibn Amr said I heard the Prophet ﷺ   say:
+> " Zul-Suwayqatayn from Al-Habasha ( Abyssinia or Ethiopia) will destroy the Ka'ba and steal its treasure and Kiswah (cover).
 It is as if I could see him now: he is bald-headed and has a distortion in his wrists.
 He will strike the Ka'ba with his spade and pick-axe."
 (Musnad Ahmad)

-Ibn 'Abbas narrated that the Prophet ﷺ   said: "It is as if I can see him now: he is Black and his legs are widely spaced (bow-legged).
+Ibn 'Abbas narrated that the Prophet ﷺ   said:
+> "It is as if I can see him now: he is Black and his legs are widely spaced (bow-legged).
 He will destroy the Ka'bah stone by stone."
 (Musnad Ahmad)

-It was reported from 'Abd Allah ibn 'Umar that the Prophet ﷺ   said, "Leave the Ahbash (Abyssinians or Ethiopians) alone so long as they do not disturb you, for no one will recover the treasure of the Ka'ba, except Zul-Suwayqatayn from Abyssinia."
+It was reported from 'Abd Allah ibn 'Umar that the Prophet ﷺ   said:
+> "Leave the Ahbash (Abyssinians or Ethiopians) alone so long as they do not disturb you, for no one will recover the treasure of the Ka'ba, except Zul-Suwayqatayn from Abyssinia."
 (Abu Dawud)

-Umar bin al-Khattab reported that he heard the Prophet ﷺ   say: "The people of Mecca will leave, and only a few people will pass through it.
+Umar bin al-Khattab reported that he heard the Prophet ﷺ   say:
+> "The people of Mecca will leave, and only a few people will pass through it.
 Then, it will be resettled and rebuilt; then, the people will leave it again, and no-one will ever return."

-Shu'ba narrated that the Prophet ﷺ   said: " The Hour (of Resurrection) will not be occur till the Hajj (Pilgrimage to Mecca) is abandoned."
+Shu'ba narrated that the Prophet ﷺ   said:
+> " The Hour (of Resurrection) will not be occur till the Hajj (Pilgrimage to Mecca) is abandoned."
 (Bukhari)

 </details><details><summary>